-If there is an asterisk (\) anywhere within the name, the 6E probes and roughs normally, then probes again to ensure proper bevel placement for very thin lenses that might flex due to clamping.
-For example, if you create a custom material called CR39\, this double probing technique will be invoked each time you select that material.
-This only works when "Rough First" is unchecked on the Setup Screen.
+If there is an asterisk () anywhere within the name of the material, the 6ES will rough first, then probe to ensure proper bevel placement for very thin lenses that might flex due to clamping.
+For example, if you create a custom material called CR39, this technique will be invoked each time you select that material.